 Daucus carota (70 days) Open-pollinated.
 According to William Woys Weaver, this heirloom originated in France around 1879 and “needs no improvement.”
 Produces 5–7" thick red-orange roots that have had excellent carroty flavor in our September taste tests.
 Dependable performer does well in heavy soils.
 The storage carrot of choice for Jay and Polly Armour of Four Winds Farm in Gardiner, NY.
-Devoted customers at their monthly winter markets esteem its taste. ②
+Devoted customers at their monthly winter markets esteem its taste.
+Our second-best-selling carrot ②

 2058 Red Cored Chantenay

 Log in to start or resume an order

 ⅛ oz packet sows 35 ft; 1 oz, 280 ft.
 1 gram packet has more than 400 seeds and sows about 10 ft.

 Carrots average 18,000 seeds/oz with significant variations among varieties.